Rams–Seahawks rivalry: 2016–2019: Rams move to Los Angeles and hire Sean McVay

 The following season, the Rams hired Sean McVay as head coach.
-Since McVay's arrival, the Rams have won three NFC West titles and have dominated the rivalry, going 7–3 against the Seahawks at home since 2017.
-McVay boasted a 10-5 overall record against seattle since his hiring, the most losses to a single head coach during Pete Carroll’s tenure with the Seahawks.
 McVay's first game against the Seahawks saw the team put up a decent fight through the first half, but surrendered 2 field goals and a fumble as running back Todd Gurley's run into the endzone was ruled a touchback as he allegedly lost control of the ball.
 Seattle managed to win 16–10.
-The two teams met again during week 15 at Centurylink Field with the Rams one game ahead of Seattle for the division lead.
-The Rams offense entered the game seeking vengeance, Todd Gurley scythed through Seattle’s defense, putting up 152 rushing yards and 3 touchdowns as the Rams obliterated the Seahawks 42–7 for Seattle's worst home loss in franchise history.
+The two teams met again during week 15 at CenturyLink Field with the Rams one game ahead of Seattle for the division lead.
+The Rams offense entered the game seeking vengeance, Todd Gurley scythed through Seattle's defense, putting up 152 rushing yards and 3 touchdowns as the Rams obliterated the Seahawks 42–7 for Seattle's worst home loss in franchise history.
 Aaron Donald finished the game with 3 sacks on Russell Wilson, while Wilson would only manage a single touchdown, completing only 14 of his 30 passes that game.
 Seattle's defense collapsed with relative ease as Rams' quarterback Jared Goff threw for 120 yards and 2 more touchdowns for good measure.
 The Rams achieved a playoff berth following their win over the division despite losing to the 49ers during the week 17 home game.
 Seattle would be tied with the Carolina Panthers for the lowest remaining wild card spot but would find themselves eliminated following their loss to the Arizona Cardinals the same week.